Answered! Jump to accepted answer.

 in the example “ça ne sent pas la rose là-dedans” is translated as “it smells nasty in here”.
 Formerly I had understood “là-dedans” to mean in there.
 Is it both or am I just wrong.
 Sorry, I know this is getting off on a bit of a bunny trail...

-This relates to:Using 'sentir' to describe senses -
+This question relates to:French lesson "Using 'sentir' to describe senses"

 Kwiziq language super star